Gazwai/time-card-extension/README.md

 A browser extension that enhances your experience with the Smaregi Timecard system by calculating and displaying the remaining working hours for the week, along with the expected end time for the day.
 Stay on top of your work schedule and never miss a beat with Smaregi Timecard Helper!

+Go to the chrome web store and add the [What time is it Mr. Wolf?](https://chrome.google.com/webstore/detail/what-time-is-it-mrwolf/nckligekkdbanfgnilneakpknpklllge) extension.

 ### Features

 - Automatically calculates the remaining working hours for the week